 Mandatory readings are materials students MUST study for the exam.
 (All these readings are available in the University of Macerata library.)
-Readings marked with '()' will be provided by the professor on the course's website (https://docenti.unimc.it/andrea.prontera/courses/2022/26369)
+Readings marked with '(\)' will be provided on the course's website

 Additional, suggested readings are materials which students are encouraged to study but that are not mandatory for taking the exam.
 Not all these readings are available in the University of Macerata library; if you have problems finding them, please send me an email.
 The suggested readings are especially recommended for students who want to do their final master's thesis in 'EU Institutions and Policies'.